AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-settings.md

 The Adobe Campaign credentials are generated using [Adobe I/O](adobe.io).
 You will need to visit the screen [Configure Adobe I/O](../../integrating/using/d365-acs-configure-adobe-io.md) and follow the instructions there before you will be able to fill out the inputs in this section.

-The following image will explain in detail the mapping between adobe.io and the settings screen inputs.
+The following image will explain in detail the mapping between Adobe I/O and the settings screen inputs.

 ![](assets/d365-to-acs-ui-page-workflows-settings-adobeio.png)